stolostron/multicluster-global-hub/doc/hypershift/README.md

 # Multicluster Global Hub Manages Lifecycle of Red Hat Advanced Cluster Management Hub Clusters Using HyperShift Control Plane

 Multicluster global hub supports Red Hat Advanced Cluster Management for Kubernetes hub clusters from instantiation to ensuring the health after it is running.
 This document explains how multicluster global hub manages the lifecycle of Red Hat Advanced Cluster Management hub clusters that are using HyperShift control-plane.
-With HyperShift and multicluster global hub, multiple hosted clusters can be provisioned by one HyperShift instance and enabled as the regional hubs by multicluster global hub controller.
+With HyperShift and multicluster global hub, multiple hosted clusters can be provisioned by one HyperShift instance and enabled as the managed hubs by multicluster global hub controller.

-**Note:** This guide is used to enable the regional hub from HyperShift hosted cluster with zero work nodes.
+**Note:** This guide is used to enable the managed hub from HyperShift hosted cluster with zero work nodes.
 If you want to provision one of more worker nodes with HyperShift hosted cluster, see the [HyperShift official document](https://hypershift-docs.netlify.app/).

 ## Prerequisites